© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Purfleet magazine is a scheduled monument protected by Historic England under reference 1005561.
 View the official record →

-Purfleet Magazine is a late eighteenth-century military powder magazine located in Essex, England, constructed as part of the defences of the Thames estuary during the Napoleonic Wars.
+Purfleet Magazine is a gunpowder storage facility located in Purfleet, Essex, constructed in the eighteenth century to serve the defensive and military needs of the Thames estuary.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1005561.

 Purfleet magazine is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1005561.